Owner, Elevate Events

-Director of Marketing & Events, Chamber of Commerce Hawaii
+Associate VP of Events & Programs, Chamber of Commerce Hawaii

-Ayaka Hong is the Director of Marketing and Events at the Chamber, and Executive Director of the Young Professionals Program.
-In her role, Hong oversees the Chamber of Commerce Hawaii’s marketing, PR, and events, along with the YP Program.
+Tricia Fetui is the Associate VP of Events & Programs at the Chamber, and Executive Director of the Young Professionals Program.
+In her role, Fetui oversees the Chamber of Commerce Hawaii’s events and programs, along with the YP Program.
 She previously worked at the Aloha Council Boy Scouts Hawaii, Guam and America Samoa, March of Dimes Hawaii, The Queen’s Health Systems, The Madden Corporation and Central Pacific Bank.